-

 When can I register?

-On-line Registrations open on Monday 19th June 2023.
+On-line Registrations open late-June 2024.
 Be quick though to ensure your child guarantees their spot to play with their friends.

 How do I register?